Imagine a world where:

 What is a toxin?

-At the simplest level, a toxin is something capable of causing disease or damaging tissue when it enters the body.
 When most people hear the word “toxin”, they think of chemicals like pesticides, heavy metals or other industrial pollutants.
 But even beneficial nutrients like water, which are necessary to sustain life, are toxic at high doses.

 In their book The Perfect Health Diet, Paul & Shou-Ching Jaminet apply the economic principle of declining marginal benefits to toxins: